bahodge/tomb-of-annihilation/sessions/Session 32.md

 As we are sailing towards the [[zigurat]], we are unable to approach it from the sky.
 So we decide to land.
 We decide to scale up the [[zigurat]].
 We climb up the the first few feet, but are unable to reach the top. [[Pandora]] uses her cloak and teleports her and and [[Munch]] to the top of the [[zigurat]].
 We are unable to teleport to the top and we see a new [[chawinga]].
 It scurries into the forest. [[Pandora]] was able to communicate with the [[chawinga]].
 We look around for some orchids.
 We proceed up the stairs using the orchids.

 We reach the second level but the stairs look very rickety. [[Pandora]] turns into a red parrot and we violently rip some feathers out of her wings.
 We climb up the steps.
+We remember a story about [[chawinga]]s and bonk snakes with the orchid and tickle them with a feather and then it slithers into our mouth.